maomaokong/python_linuxServerHealthCheck/README.md

-# python_simpleHealthCheck
+# python_linuxServerHealthCheck
-Python script for simple Server Health Check
+Python script to perform simple Health Check for Linux Server

 Using cron job to trigger the script on the server
 # crontab -e